yatli/vmux.vim/README.md

 - Split window.
 If splitting a terminal, spawn a new shell.
 - Automatically setup terminal colors independent of color scheme.
 - Automatically enter insert mode when entering a terminal buffer.
+  - If the user previously leaves the terminal buffer in normal mode (i.e. scrolling), it does not start insert mode, and thus preserves scroll position.

 ### Installation